-AUTHOR/COUNTRY POLICY SUGGESTIONS Verhofstadt, 2019 and Verhofstadt (in Heath and Štrba, 2019) EU Parliament We need a European Facebook, , an update of antimonopoly legislation, transparency of algorithms, breaking up big technology companies Gibbs (2019) a citizen Country: UK What we really need is for adults to stop condemning social media sites, and start trying to understand them rather than trying to block it from view.
-Sharockman (in Jančárik, 2019) Country: USA He supports rather self-regulation (by platforms) then regulation by governments.
-The governments should provide access to trustworthy and reliable information, including support to journalism and media literacy.
-Journalists should provide sources and facts.
-Giegold (2019) MEP for Germany (Greens) To use anti-monopoly legislation.
-Malik (2019) journalist Country: Pakistan The prior restraint model is an obsolete mechanism to regulate free speech on social networks.
+Malik (2019) Country: Pakistan The prior restraint model is an obsolete mechanism to regulate free speech on social networks.
 If speech needs be regulated, it should be by judicial determination , and not executive decisions.
 Combating fake news should be done through public information campaigns which sensitise the population on the need to fact-check their sources of online content.
-Raddi (2019) MD/PhD student Country: USA A combination of existing policy tools - heavily taxing private social medicompanies, for example, and banning targeted advertisement and the use personal information for commercial gain - would softly sentence Facebo to death.
-Especially if they are combined with new, high-quality public socimedia alternatives.
-Greer (2019) the deputy director of the viral digital rights group Fight for the Future Country: UK Hefty fines, civil rights audits, antitrust, data privacy legislation, shareholder activism and employee organizing.
-Scott (2019) tech journalist Politico In the race to regulate Big Tech, there is one rule of thumb - whoever moves first gets to write the rules.
-Geist (2019) journalist Country: Slovakia Either efficient self-regulation or, for example, to raise criminal negligence charges.
-Danko (2019) politician, in Kollárová Country: Slovakia Taxation.
-Morozov (2019) writer and researcher Country: USA Breaking up the tech giants, having them pay a fair share of taxes, making better use of their data are all necessary but, alas, insufficient conditions for effective social - not just individual or institutional - transformation.
-Vaidhyanathan (2019) a professor of Media Studies Country: UK Each country will have to assess how its social, cultural and political health is affected by Facebook.
-Each will have to approach Facebook as part of an information ecosystem, connected intimately with other systems of expression and media forms like television and news services.
-Each will have to assess how much power it wants Facebook to have in that ecosystem.
-Each will have to deploy an array of responses to mitigate the negative consequences of Facebook while recognizing its value in people's lives.
-Tufekci (2018) writer, academic, and technosociologist Country: Turkey/USA These are deeply political decisions.
-Zuckerberg (2019) Country: USA We need a more active role for governments and regulators.
-A new regulation is needed in four areas - harmful content, election integrity,
+Raddi (2019) Country: USA A combination of existing policy tools - heavily taxing private social media companies, for example, and banning targeted advertisement and the use of personal information for commercial gain - would softly sentence Facebook to death.
+Especially if they are combined with new, high-quality public social media alternatives.
+Greer (2019) Country: UK Hefty fines, civil rights audits, antitrust, data privacy legislation, shareholder activism and employee organizing.
+Scott (2019c) Politico In the race to regulate Big Tech, there is one rule of thumb - whoever moves first gets to write the rules.
+Morozov (2019) Breaking up the tech giants, having them pay a fair share of taxes, making better use Country: USA of their data are all necessary but, alas, insufficient conditions for effective social - not just individual or institutional - transformation.
+Country: USA Vaidhyanathan (2019) Country: UK